 Are you working beyond first tier?
-Type of engagement approach with indirect suppliers Indirect supplier engagement approach Please explain Timber products Yes, working beyond first tier Supply chain mapping Capacity building Supplier questionnaires on environmental and social indicators On-site meetings with indirect suppliers Supplier audits Offering on-site training and technical assistance Disseminating technical materials Participating in workshops Investing in pilot projects Through PMI's Good Agricultural Program (GAP) all our tobacco leaf suppliers and contracted farmers are engaged, with an estimated 335,000 suppliers (first and second tiers) covered by the program in 2019.
+Type of engagement approach with indirect suppliers Indirect supplier engagement approach Please explain Timber products Yes, working beyond first tier Supply chain mapping Capacity building Supplier questionnaires on environmental and social indicators On-site meetings with indirect suppliers Suppliers audits Offering on- site training and technical assistance Disseminating technical materials Participating in workshops Investing in pilot projects Through PMI's Good Agricultural Program (GAP) all our tobacco leaf suppliers and an estimated 285,900 contracted farmers are engaged, and participate to the program in 2020.
 GAP's implementation is supported on the ground by qualified and trained field technicians (FT) and is verified yearly through a third party.
-Through the regular on-site visits by the FT a range of activities is performed, from the dissemination of technical materials, provision of agricultural inputs (e.g. crop protection agents), to data collection on social and environmental indicators.
-In collaboration with our suppliers, capacity building and training sessions are organized and offered to smallholder farmers to increase capabilities on the ground and support the correct implementation of GAP and to prevent and reduce deforestation and/or conversion of natural ecosystems at the growing areas we source from.
-Based on a continuous improvement approach pilot projects with a focus on innovative solutions and trial of good agricultural practices are developed and implemented within our tobacco supply chain, including indirect suppliers.
-In 2019, Philip Morris Brazil in partnership with Aliança da Terra, started a pilot project to trial the Produzindo Certo Platform (PCP), with the aim of bringing to partner farmers a materialization tool for more sustainable production cycle, supporting their social-environmental development.
-The approach consists of three phases: i) environmental diagnosis of the farm; ii) development of an action plan and iii) monitoring and evaluation of achieved results.
-The farmers join the platform by voluntary engagement and commit to the implementation of the action plan established for the farm.
-The program considers the farm's forestry management assessing legal conformity, monitoring of areas of preservation and native vegetation, firewood consumption and firefighting equipment.
+During regular on-site visits FT perform a range of activities from the dissemination of technical materials, provision of agricultural inputs (e.g. fertilizers), to data collection on social and environmental indicators.
+In collaboration with our suppliers, capacity building and training sessions are organized for farmers to increase capabilities on the ground, support the correct implementation of GAP and to prevent and reduce deforestation and/or conversion of natural ecosystems at the growing areas we source from.
+Based on a continuous improvement approach pilot projects are implemented within our tobacco supply chain, including indirect suppliers such as service providers.
+In 2020, Philip Morris Brazil continue working with Produzindo Certo Aliança da Terra, in the project to trial the Produzindo Certo Platform (PCP), which will be expanded until year 2022.
+The platform has the aim to enable partnership between farmers, leaf suppliers and the service provider, providing a guiding and monitoring tool to improve farming practices, bringing social and environmental sustainability improvements.
+The approach consists of 3 phases: i) environmental diagnosis of the farm; ii) development of an action plan established for the farm.
+The program monitors the farm's forestry management practices by assessing legal conformity, monitoring of areas of preservation and native vegetation, firewood source and consumption and firefighting equipment availability.
 The pilot covered 123 smallholder farmers in Rio Grande do Sul (BR).
-Furthermore, for the Virginia flue cured tobacco markets, the Monitoring Framework (MF) for Sustainable Leaf Curing Fuels requires tobacco leaf suppliers to provide capacity building activities to local stakeholders, incl. indirect suppliers.
-Since 2018 a thirdparty audit is in place to ensure and verify the MF implementation, with the audit cycle expected to be concluded in 2020.
+Furthermore, for the Virginia flue cured tobacco markets, the Monitoring Framework (MF) for Sustainable Leaf Curing Fuels requires tobacco leaf suppliers to provide capacity building activ Palm oil <not Applicab le&gt;</not <not Applicable&gt;</not <not Applicable&gt;</not <not applicable=""></not> Cattle products <not Applicab le&gt;</not <not Applicable&gt;</not <not Applicable&gt;</not <not applicable=""></not> Soy <not Applicab le&gt;</not <not Applicable&gt;</not <not Applicable&gt;</not <not applicable=""></not> Other - Rubber <not Applicab le&gt;</not <not Applicable&gt;</not <not Applicable&gt;</not <not applicable=""></not> Other - Cocoa <not Applicab le&gt;</not <not Applicable&gt;</not <not Applicable&gt;</not <not applicable=""></not> Other - Coffee <not Applicab le&gt;</not <not Applicable&gt;</not <not Applicable&gt;</not <not applicable=""></not> rimber products